Next course: TBC - Saturday, 10am-5pm - email firstname.lastname@example.org to express interest

 · filming action

 17:00 End of workshop

-£124 Discount for NUS Students and people on following means-tested benefits, proof required: ESA (income related); Income Support; JSA; Working Tax Credit (not child tax credit); Council Tax Benefit; Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits.
+Discount for NUS students and people on following means-tested benefits, proof required: NUS card; ESA (income related); JSA, Income Support; Working Tax Credit (not child tax credit); Council Tax Benefit (not student/single person/reduction due to disability); Housing Benefit; Pension Credit (guarantee); Unwaged Dependent of these benefits.

-All Film Oxford courses are subsidised by Oxfordshire Adult Learning
+All Film Oxford Courses are subsidised by Oxfordshire Adult Learning

-This is one of our adult training courses so please note that participants need to be sixteen years and above, for information about all of our youth activities see Youth page
+This is one of our adult training courses so please note that participants need to be 18 years and above, for information about all of our youth activities see Youth page